pjparis/pySSAS-python-Sediment-Size-Analysis-by-Sieve/README.md

     <br><br>
 - **PLOTDualSampleWeightPercents:** generates both a histogram and a cumulative frequency curve (line) of weight percentage values for given sample as generated in the class constructor (__init__) and stored in the dataframe df.
 This is a convenience method that combines the work of PLOTSampleWtPercents and PLOTSampleCumWtPercents into a single function call.
 <br><br>
 - **GetDataFrame:** returns a copy to the pandas data frame df that is built in the SedSASampleClass constructor during initialization and is used throughout the class methods for subsequent computations and reporting.
-This method will likely prove to be useful when calling SedSASampleClass methods directly (rather than doing streamlined processing-see below).
+This method will likely prove to be useful when calling pySASampleClass methods directly (rather than doing streamlined processing-see below).
     <br><br>
 - **GetQuantileList:** returns a Python list of interpolated/extrapolated values for the 5th, 10th, 16th, 25th, 50th, 75th, 86th, 90th, and 95th quantiles, based on the CDF.
 <br><br>